betamore/fewd-pull-request-exercise/README.md

   * Open this file in your text editor and add your name and GitHub account to the above list
   * Commit your changes
   * Push your changes
-  * Open a pull request
+  * Open a pull requests

 For additional insctructions, visit [GitHub Help](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/).